SwetaPanda25/TicketBooking/README.md

 # TicketBooking
-It is an airplane ticket booking site where you can book tickets by logging in the website and your login data would be stored for future reference using php.
+It is an airplane ticket booking site where you can book tickets by logging in the website and your login data would be stored for future reference.
+It is made using HTML, CSS and PHP.